 Astral projection (or astral travel) is an interpretation of out-of-body experience (OBE) that assumes the existence of an “astral body” separate from the physical body and capable of traveling outside it.
 Astral projection or travel denotes the astral body leaving the physical body to travel in the astral plane.
 Wikipedia – astral projection

 One thing that has led me to write this introduction into the subject matter is that I’ve noticed that many people associate specific fears with such a virtually unknown and unexplored topic like traveling on the astral planes, which is why I believe that the following might be tremendously helpful especially for those that have never “traveled.”
-My hope is that – after you finished reading this article – it will help you to allay existing anxieties that you had associated with this topic.
+My hope is that – after you finished reading this article – it will help you to better understand what you’re dealing with.

-The reason I stress out the importance of overcoming one’s fears in regards to astral projection is that fear is one of the main barriers that prohibits people from having success while trying to learn to project.
-At least for me, the fear about the unknown felt like a mental barrier, that stopped me from successfully inducing a projection into the astral world.
-I felt it was always easier to handle given things, when I had made my own experiences with them, instead of solely relying on (mostly) inaccurate and the fear mongering believes and half-truths of others.
+The reason I stress out the importance of taking your fears in regards to astral projection serious is that fear is sometimes there to protect us from dealing with subjects that are not meant to be explored.
+At least for me, the fear of the unknown felt like a mental barrier, that stopped me from successfully inducing a projection into the astral world.
+Perhaps this was quite a good thing, a protective mechanism if you so will.

 Frequently asked questions about astral projection:

 A) Is an astral projection dangerous?
 Can you die from it?

 B) Are there demons to be found in the astral?

 C) Is astral projecting or OBE-ing real or just “in your head?”

 D) Are there protective measurements to protect oneself in the astral world?